Theraflu (pseudoephedrine) Cold & Cough

-Theraflu (pseudoephedrine) Cold & Cough is a combination medicine used to treat headache, fever, body aches, cough, runny nose, sneezing, itching, and watery eyes caused by allergies, the common cold, or the flu.
+Theraflu (pseudoephedrine) Cold & Cough is a combination medicine used to treat headache, fever, body aches, cough, sore throat, runny or stuffy nose, sneezing, or sinus pressure caused by the flu or common cold.

 Theraflu (pseudoephedrine) Cold & Cough may also be used for purposes not listed in this medication guide.

 An acetaminophen overdose can damage your liver or cause death.
 Call your doctor at once if you have stomach pain (upper right side), loss of appetite, tiredness, itching, dark urine, clay-colored stools, or yellowing of your skin or eyes.

 Stop taking this medicine and call your doctor right away if you have skin redness or a rash that spreads and causes blistering and peeling.

 Do not use this medicine only to make a child sleepy.

 Before taking this medicine

 Do not use this medicine if you have taken an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
 MAO inhibitors include isocarboxazid, linezolid, phenelzine, rasagiline, selegiline, and tranylcypromine.